EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 ***New York Times***.
 1924.
 “George W. Plunkitt Dies at 82 Years.”
 Nov 20:16.
 New York, NY.

-**Ng, Olivia**.
-1999. *Seneca Village Perceptions.* Senior Thesis.
-Department of Anthropology.
-Supervised by Nan A. Rothschild.
-Columbia University, New York, NY.

 **Noble, Allen G**.
 1984. *Wood, Brick, and Stone: The North American Settlement Landscape.
 Vol. 2: Barns and Farm Structures.* Amherst, MA: University of Massachusetts Press.

 **Noël Hume, Ivor**.
 2003. “[Through the Lookinge Glasse: Or, the Chamber Pot as a Mirror of Its Time](https://chipstone.org/article.php/80/Ceramics-in-America-2003/?s=noel%20hume).” *Ceramics in America*.